Mert-Kirman/task-inversion-transformers/README.md

 ---

-## Extrapolation Results
+## 📊 Extrapolation Results

-Models trained *from scratch* performed good on the Left Side of the board but suffered high variances when tested on the Right Side.
-The **Sim2Real pipeline successfully improved Zero-Shot Spatial Extrapolation**, drastically reducing errors in predicting the unseen extraction point (t=0 of inverse trajectory).
+Models trained *from scratch* performed well on the Left Side of the board but suffered high variances when tested on the Right Side.
+The **Sim2Real pipeline successfully improved Task Parameter Extrapolation**, drastically reducing errors in predicting the unseen extraction point (t=0 of the inverse trajectory).

 | Architecture | Scratch Error (Unseen) | Finetuned Error (Unseen) | Improvement |
 | :--- | :--- | :--- | :--- |